Living safely, working safely, safety; it is not as obvious as it sounds.

 The General Civil Service Regulations (Dutch) sets out the legal position of Safety Board staff.
 Staff work 36 hours per week and their travel allowance for commuting is based on first-class public transport.
 They receive every opportunity to continue developing in their roles through education and training courses, as well as to develop specific knowledge and skills.

-Please visit this page (Dutch) for vacancies at the Dutch Safety Board.
+There are currently no vacancies at the Dutch Safety Board.

 If you have a question or require further information, you can email us at firstname.lastname@example.org.